From Film Extras to Background Actors

 Throughout the evolution of Hollywood, one enduring constant is that Central Casting is still the leading Background Actors casting company in the entertainment industry.
 So if you want to become a Background Actor, this is the place to start.

 The first step is to register at one of our offices in Los Angeles, New York, Georgia, or Louisiana.
-At registration you'll fill out forms, listen to an orientation, and take your photo for our casting system.
+At registration you’ll fill out forms, listen to an orientation, and take your photo for our casting platform.